July 1, 2020 – December 31, 2020

 At Snap, monitoring developments in this space and mitigating any potential vectors for abuse on our platform was a part of our U.S. election integrity task force work.
 Both our product architecture and the design of our Group Chat functionality limits the spread of harmful content and opportunities to organize.
 We offer Group Chats, but they are limited in size to several dozen members, are not recommended by algorithms, and are not discoverable on our platform if you are not a member of that Group.

-During the second half of 2020, we removed eight accounts for violations of our prohibition of terrorism and extremist content.
+During the second half of 2020, we removed eight accounts for violations of our prohibition of terrorism, hate speech, and extremist content.

 |Total Account Deletions||8|

 This section gives an overview of the enforcement of our rules in a sampling of individual countries.
 Our Community Guidelines apply to all content on Snapchat—and all Snapchatters—across the globe, regardless of location.

 |Rest of World||3,266,693||1,587,216||431,407|

 - July 1, 2021 - December 31, 2021

 - January 1, 2021 - June 30, 2021